alexander-jackson/fisherman/README.md

 # Fisherman

-`fisherman` is a tool for continous delivery of Rust projects.
+`fisherman` is a tool for continuous delivery of Rust projects.

 It can be run on a remote server, where it will listen for webhook events being sent to it.
 If these involve pushes to the `master_branch` of a repository, it